Students in the program talk about studying management at the Extension School and the opportunities the flexible degree provides.

 Kerry Fitzgerald, Admissions Advisor for Management Programs

 The degree is awarded by Harvard University.
-It is the Master of Liberal Arts in Extension Studies, field of finance or general management degree.
+It is a Master of Liberal Arts in Extension Studies, field of finance or general management degree.

 Total degree candidates: 600